 Today, Attractions and Yesterday

-Pioneer Town with its museum and gift shop is a valuable historic community project with three restored original Bar I Cattle Ranch silos, an historic apple shed relocated to the site along with many genuine valley structures to create an authentic pioneer town complete with a one room school house, cabin, boardwalks, country store, saloon and even a jail.
+Pioneer Town with its museum and gift shop is a valuable historic community project with three restored original Bar I Cattle Ranch silos, an historic apple shed relocated to the site along with many genuine valley structures to create an authentic pioneer town complete with a one room schoolhouse, cabin, boardwalks, country store, saloon and even a jail.
 Over two dozen original restorations or authentic replica buildings are outfitted to transport visitors back 100 years.
-The complex graces one of the most extensive collections of Indian arrowheads in the west, a Doll House that contains a large variety of hand crafted dolls and a modern chapel fashioned artistically to highlight the cross and provide a venue for a variety of community and private functions.
+The complex graces one of the most extensive collections of Native American arrowheads in the west, the Doll House which contains a large variety of handcrafted dolls, and a modern chapel fashioned artistically to highlight the cross and provide a venue for a variety of community and private functions.
 Pioneer Town is much more than a museum, featuring many annual events that community members and visitors look forward to each year.

 Cedaredge folks love to celebrate their town and their rich heritage.
-Since 1978 each October, Applefest brings an influx of over 10,000 visitors to Cedaredge for a weekend of festivities.
-The longest continuous running Little Britches Rodeo in the nation, over 50 years, takes place every July with parades, picnics and dancing in the streets.
+Since 1978 each October, Applefest brings an influx of over 15,000 visitors to Cedaredge for a weekend of festivities.
 A new springtime street/business fair called Celebrate Cedaredge is drawing attention as businesses find creative ways to promote locally.
 Parades, pride, picnics, parties and potlucks are not only a way of life in Cedaredge, but promote our passion for life beyond just a pretty town.